mehdiayad/Laravel6-WS/README.md

 - update project/config/database.php databases informations with MySQL informations connections (Default & Additionnal)
 - Open the terminal from your project root folder
 - Run the command php artisan migrate:install
-- Run the command php artisan passport:install
+- Run the command php artisan migrate
 - Run the command php artisan db:seed
+- Go to the database (http://localhost:8888/phpMyAdmin/index.php)
+- Copy the secret of the Laravel Password Grant Client
+- Paste the secret of the env.file of the project (PASSPORT_CLIENT_SECRET=XXXX)
 - Come back to http://localhost:8888/Laravel-WS/public/
 - You should see the login page authentification
 - You project has been setup successfully